 Our class text is 'Wonder' by R.J,Palacio which we will be reading daily in class.
 This enlightening novel focuses on August Pullman who was born with a severe facial difference.
 This has prevented him from going to a mainstream school.
 All August longs for is to be accepted by his new classmates but this is a challenge.
 The theme of this story is very important and it will teach us the importance of being kind – small acts of kindness a day can make a huge difference.

 We will be kicking off the Summer term by continuing with our learning about shapes where we will explore 2D and 3D shapes as well as angles and circles.
 As we progress, we will move onto looking at statistics where we will learn to read, interpret, draw and problem solve using data represented in a variety of ways (bar chart, pie chart and line graphs).
 In Summer 2, we will learn to problem solve in a variety of different contexts using all areas of maths previously covered.

 As well as being reminded about the importance of e-safety, we will be focusing on programming using Scratch during our computing lessons.
 Following on from this, we will be focusing on creating media using iMovie.
 Our computing lessons will be closely linked to our topic.

-Art & DT
+Art and DT

-Please can you encourage your child to practise their spellings, complete their homework and read at least 3 times a week in line with our home/school agreement.
+Weekly homework and spellings will always be on Seesaw.
+Please encourage your child to practise their spellings, complete their homework and read at least 3 times a week in line with our home/school agreement.